nhsx/au-data-engineering/docs/source/adfpipelines.rst

 Pipeline to ingest raw to Azure Datalake blob storage using an Azure function app.

- 1. Lookup the JSON configuration file for this pipeline.
+ 1. Lookup the `.json` configuration file for this pipeline.
  2. Set the Azure function app.
  3. Azure function app activity triggers the specified function app.
  4. If the Azure function app activity fails, the error notification logic app API will notify the specified email address of the error.

-Within the Azure function app data can be saved to blob storage as either a .csv file or a .parquet file.
+Within the Azure function app data can be saved to blob storage as either a `.csv` file or a `.parquet` file.

 Pipeline Configuration
 ----------------------